 Code of Ethics and Practice

-As a member of the National College of Hypnosis and Psychotherapy, I abide by their Ethical Principles and Code of Professional Conduct :
+As a member of the National Society of Talking Therapies, I abide by their Ethical Principles and Code of Professional Conduct :

 General Ethical Principles

 1. Best interests of clients

 1.1 The practitioner takes responsibility for respecting their client’s best interests when providing their services.

 1.2 The practitioner undertakes to treat their clients with respect.

 1.3 The practitioner undertakes not to abuse or exploit the relationship they have with their clients, current or past, for any purpose, including the practitioner’s sexual, emotional or financial gain.

 1.4 The practitioner undertakes not to enter into a sexual relationship with a client.

 1.5 Practitioners are required to carefully consider possible implications of entering into dual or multiple relationships and make every effort to avoid entering into relationships that risks confusing an existing relationship and may impact adversely on a client.
 For example, a dual or multiple relationships could be a social or commercial relationship between the practitioner and client, or a supervisory relationship which runs alongside the therapeutic one.
 When dual or multiple relationships are unavoidable, for example in small communities, practitioners take responsibility to clarify and manage boundaries and confidentiality of the therapeutic relationship.